Arluigi/nbapredictor/README.md

 (To open this in Google Colab, click [here](https://githubtocolab.com/Arluigi/nbapredictor)!)

-# The Evolution of NBA Scoring: A Deep Dive into the 3-Point Revolution
+# The Evolution of NBA Scoring

 An analysis of how NBA scoring has transformed over time, with a focus on the revolutionary impact of the 3-point shot, culminating in a predictive model for game outcomes.